mahakmalik/DroneDeliverySystem/README.md

  - A validation check should be there that if a order location is far away from range of one warehouse then it should be diverted to a nearer warehouse.
  - A check for duplicate order id should also be done.
  - The unprocessed order should be added in the rejected list and should be printed out along with the output file.As it would help to validate which orders have been rejected and ifpossible can be corrected.
+ - If a we based system is developed then we can use selenium in addition to already present test tools.

  # Flow Diagram
  ![image](https://user-images.githubusercontent.com/51058934/58581855-7aa87180-821e-11e9-82c5-0747d1e3f671.png)